marcelpatrick/isaaclab-RL-tutorials/README.md

   - Objects (eg. Robots, Cartpole etc)

 ## 2. Run_simulator()
-- Defines how the simulation will run (simulation loop). passing into it the entities defined by CartpoleSceneCfg()
+- Defines how the simulation will run (simulation loop). passing into it the entities defined by SceneCfg()
 - Like the scene rehearsal, scenario building, set construction etc.

 ## 3. Main()